PolyFlux/ModusOpe/README.md

 - **Never commit your `.env` file** to version control
 - The app will work in demo mode without real credentials
 - For production deployment, set environment variables in your hosting platform
-- Make sure to add your production domain to the OAuth 2.0 Client ID settings
+- **Critical**: Make sure to add your domain to BOTH "Authorized JavaScript origins" AND "Authorized redirect URIs" in the OAuth 2.0 Client ID settings
+- The redirect URI must exactly match your application's origin (e.g., `http://localhost:5173` for development)

 ### 5. Demo Mode